lunafoxfire/satisfactory-docs-parser/README.md

 # TODO

-Currently there's no parsing of image and icon paths but I plan on adding this very soon (tm)
+Currently there's no parsing of image and icon paths but I plan on adding this very soon (tm) (it's not happening soon)

 # Acknowledgements